If you're living on a limited student income, it's crucial to budget.

 Weekly household costs in Scotland are roughly 20% lower than London, and 10% cheaper than the UK as a whole.

-A 2019 survey found that Dundee is one of the the cheapest cities in the UK to live in.
+A recent survey found that Dundee is one of the the cheapest cities in the UK to live in.
 The survey included single people and couples, and covered subjects like the cost of accommodation and grocery shopping.

 We know that budgeting and finances can seem complicated, especially when you first start out.
 Here are some *external websites that may help.